 Public Consultation Between NYCC and York/Scarborough Teaching Hospital

-North Yorkshire County Council and York and Scarborough Teaching Hospitals NHS Foundation Trust are working in partnership to deliver sexual health services across North Yorkshire.
+North Yorkshire Council and York and Scarborough Teaching Hospitals NHS Foundation Trust are working in partnership to deliver sexual health services across North Yorkshire.

-30 day public consultation in to the Section 75 agreement between North Yorkshire County Council and York and Scarborough Teaching Hospitals NHS Foundation Trust.
+30 day public consultation in to the Section 75 agreement between North Yorkshire Council and York and Scarborough Teaching Hospitals NHS Foundation Trust.

 We wish to put in place a formal partnership (referred to as a “Section 75 Partnership Agreement”) with York and Scarborough Teaching Hospitals NHS Foundation Trust to work collaboratively to deliver the fully integrated Sexual Health Service responsibility on behalf of us.